supervisely-ecosystem/metric-learning-collection/README.md

 ### Retail Bundle map
-<p>this map describe how each application in the bundle connected to each other</p>
+<p>this map illustrates how each application in the bundle connected to each other</p>
 <img src="https://imgur.com/pwPAdqb.png" style="width:100%;"/>